AliHai/SE-4367-Testing/Readme.txt

 Folder Use:
-This folder is designed to hold all shared project files Keep each project in it's own folder
+This folder is designed to hold ONLY NECESSARY project file Keep each project in it's own folder
-Document any and all steps needed to use each project Document all third party software needed to use each project Provide links and full descriptions of third party softwares, to ensure all members can build the project Make sure workspace is useable after building from sourceto
+Document any and all steps needed to use each project Document all third party software needed to use each project Provide links and full descriptions of third party softwares, to ensure all members can build the project
-	this will increase simplicity

 Keep large files out of the folder including:
 	Installation executables
+	Workspace files

 Tomcat Link
 https://tomcat.apache.org/download-70.cgi